Preceded by: pastel set

 In this era alone, the tiles displaying the letters and numbers had four different styles altogether, pertaining to problems with their colour scheme and later the font used.

-▸ Potential* Series 18 redesign: as well as the updated set, Series 18 introduced a new set of tiles to reflect the appearance of the refreshed logo.
-Here, the lettering was apparently portrayed in the thinner Futura Book font and filled in red against a pale yellow background.
-With these attributes, the tiles somewhat resembled giant versions of those used in Scrabble.
+▸ Series 18: as well as the updated set, Series 18 introduced a new look to the letter and number tiles to match the appearance of the redesigned logo, with the lettering filled in red against a pale yellow background.
+This background colour somewhat gave the tiles resemblance to giant version of those used in Scrabble, which could have easily been the inspiration.

-During the transmissions of the series, it was pointed out that the colours would be problematic for any viewers suffering with photosensitive epilepsy.
-An attempt was made to have all of the episodes recorded again, but some of the original contestants weren't available.
-This resulted in many editions, notably in the series finals, having to be broadcast using the unsuitable tiles.
-Those episodes that were filmed again reinstated the blue and white scheme introduced in Series 11.
+At the conclusion of the Series 18 recordings, it was pointed out that the colour combination of the tiles would be unsuitable for any viewers suffering with photosensitive epilepsy.
+Although attempts were made to have the entire series rerecorded, some of the original contestants weren't available.
+This resulted in many editions, notably in the finals, having to be broadcast with them in use.
+Those episodes that were filmed again reinstated the previous examples, introduced in Series 11.

-▸ Series 19: for Series 19, the tiles were renewed for the third time in the show's history.
-In terms of readability, this was undoubtedly the worst look they have ever possessed.
-While the blue and white colour scheme was restored, the text was now set in what appeared to be the dreadful Twentieth Century Ultra Bold font — Twentieth Century being one of the competitors to the near-identical and currently used Futura typeface.
-The extreme thickness of the letters, combined with the height they were set at, meant the 'W' character had to be condensed and therefore looked out of proportion, while the 'Q' had to sit above the baseline due to being taller than the other letters with its descending tail.
+▸ Series 19: after the disaster of the original Series 18 look, the tiles were renewed again for Series 19.
+This was no better, however: in readability terms, their design was undoubtedly the worst look they have ever possessed.
+While the blue and white colour scheme was restored, the text was now set in what appeared to be the dreadful Twentieth Century Ultra Bold font.
+The extreme thickness of this, combined with the height the letters were set at, meant the 'W' character had to be condensed and therefore looked out of proportion, while the 'Q' had to sit above the baseline due to being taller than the other letters with its descending "tail".

-Given the situation with the tiles in the previous series, it was ironic that the thickness of Twentieth Century Ultra Bold caused legibility issues for some viewers, deeming this design unsuitable also.
-To resolve this, they were refreshed once again for the following series onwards; on this occasion, into the style still seen now.
+Given the situation with the red and white tiles, it was ironic that the thickness of Twentieth Century Ultra Bold caused legibility issues for some viewers, deeming this design unsuitable also.
+To resolve this, they were replaced once again for the following series onwards; on this occasion, into the style still seen now.

 For both the letters and numbers, this specific design lasted until the debut of the orange wings set at the end of 1999.
 While the letters weren't changed, and haven't been since, the numbers were increased in size to equal the height of the letters.